KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/ws1-css-basics/2resize-images.md

     {% endhint %}
 1. Specify the height of your images by adding `height: 120px;`.
 The height of the images resized to 120 pixels as well.
     {% hint style='info' %}
 The images look distorted.
-This is because when you set height or width of an image, the image automatically scales and maintains [aspect ratio](https://www.w3schools.com/howto/howto_css_aspect_ratio.asp) but when you specify both height and width, the image resizes to the specified height and width.
+This is because when you set height or width of an image, the image automatically scales and maintains [aspect ratio](https://www.w3schools.com/howto/howto_css_aspect_ratio.asp) but when you specify both height and width, the image resizes to the specified height and width and stretches to accommodate.
     {% endhint %}